 Complications from hip replacement surgery can have devastating impacts on you and your family.
 Revision surgeries often create additional costs, pain, and suffering and can seriously impact your quality of life.

-Consult with an experienced malpractice lawyer at Cochran, Kroll & Associates, P.C. to review your case and to fight in your corner.
-You may be able to claim for medical bills, lost income, caregiving services, other costs incurred due to the complications, as well as pain and suffering.
+Consult with an experienced malpractice lawyer at Cochran, Kroll & Associates, P.C., to review your case and to fight in your corner.
+You may be able to claim for medical bills, lost wages, caregiving services, other costs incurred due to the complications, as well as pain and suffering.

-You will have to be able to meet all four of the criteria for a medical malpractice suit, namely, that the defendant(s) had:
+You will have to be able to meet all four of the criteria for medical malpractice claims, namely, that the defendant(s) had:

 - A duty of care (this could be your surgeon, the hospital where the surgery took place and the staff, or the manufacturer of your implant device (prosthesis).
 Most cases have been filed against the manufacturers.